Echeveria ‘Perle von Nürnberg’

 Just in case the name of the other parent changes again…Echeveria elegans Rose was named and described by Joseph Nelson Rose in North American Flora (New York Botanical Garden) in 1905.

-I bought two of these plants from Lowe’s in Greenville, Mississippi in May 2010.
-They are one of the fastest growing I have grown to date.
+I brought two of these plants home from Lowe’s in Greenville, Mississippi in May 2010 when I was living in Leland.
+They are one of the fastest-growing Echeveria I have had to date.
 The stems seem to never stop growing and you have to cut tops off and regrow them from time to time.
 The leaves also root easily and you will soon have more than you know what to do with.
 Mine never flowered, though.

 Zones: USDA Zones 9b-11 (25-40° F)